Tp3

 awaiting restoration.
 Main technical data

-refer to the final production variant.
-1) Some sources
+data refer to the final production variant.
+List of

 -